ritik2727/Travel-Companion-backend/README.md

-# TravelYaari-Api
+# Travel-Companion
-the backend of TravelYaari Created using ExpressJs, NodeJs, and NoSql Database MongoDB (connect to MongoDB Atlas) The FrontEnd part of the project is avaialable at [https://github.com/shsarv/TravelYaari-react](https://github.com/shsarv/TravelYaari-react).
+the backend of TravelYaari Created using ExpressJs, NodeJs, and NoSql Database MongoDB (connect to MongoDB Atlas) The FrontEnd part of the project is avaialable at [https://github.com/ritik2727/Travel-Companion-frontend](https://github.com/ritik2727/Travel-Companion-frontend).

 To run this API, do the following: create .env with the following code (update credentials).
 Make sure to create .env in the root of the project,